akasharkxx/akasharkxx/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- I'm currently working on a rendering engine
+- I'm currently working on creating a game framework

-- At redline game I enjoy making hyper casual games
+- At EA, I handle multiple titles that are played by millions of users

-- I use C# at my day job and love to write C++ code
+- I use C# at my day job and love to write C++ code at night

-- We can have conversations about anything related to Video games, Taylor Swift, Comics, Anime, Witcher, Sitcoms and Movies
+- We can have conversations about anything related to Video Games, Mangas, Books, Witcher, Sitcoms, and Movies

 </td><td valign="top" width="50%">